electron/electron/docs/api/structures/user-agent-metadata.md

 * `platform` string - The platform.
 * `platformVersion` string - The platform version.
 * `model` string - The model of mobile device.
-* `mobile` boolean - Whether the Electron is running on a mobile device.
+* `mobile` boolean - Whether the user agent is running on a mobile device.
 * `architecture` string - The platform architecture.
 * `bitness` string - The architecture bitness.
-* `wow64` string - Whether the Electron is running on a Wow64 platform.
+* `wow64` string - Whether the user agent is running on a Wow64 platform.